losandriana/DFROBOT-Sensor-Calibration-codes/README.md

   voltage = avg * 5.0 / 1024

-- তারপর converts voltage → pH:
+- Then it converts voltage → pH:

   pH = 3.5 * voltage + Offset